Second order cosmological perturbations: simplified gauge change formulas: Unified form for gauge transformations to second order

 In this paper we will primarily use $e$-fold time $N$ but we will also use conformal time $\eta$, depending on the context.
 Equation~\eqref{eta_tau} enables one to make the transition and we will use it frequently.

-We are further restricting our considerations to perturbations that are \emph{purely scalar at linear order}, \emph{i.e.} the metric functions ${}^{(1)}\!B_i$, ${}^{(1)}\!C_{ij}$ and the spatial velocity perturbation ${}^{(1)}\!{\tilde V}_i$ satisfy\footnote{This assumption is often made, but see for example Carrilho and Malik (2015)~\cite{carmal15}.}
+We are further restricting our considerations to perturbations that are \emph{purely scalar at linear order}, \emph{i.e.} the metric functions that describe vector and tensor perturbations at first order are zero: